gip-inclusion/immersion-facile/back/README.md

 immersion-facile$ cd back/
 back$ npm start
 ```

-If you're using PG repositories and you're running locally, you need to set PG_URL host to `localhost` (see commented lines in .env.sample file)
+If you're using PG repositories and you're running locally, you need to set DATABASE_URL host to `localhost` (see commented lines in .env.sample file)

 The back-end will be accessible on `http://localhost:1234`.
 The default behaviour when no environment variables are specified (see below) is as follows:

 - fake in-memory versions of all secondary adapters are used
 - event crawling is disabled
 - all log messages of level `info` or higher are printed to the console

 ### Generating JWT keys